bchainzhang/bchainzhang.github.io/index.md

 Dory: Asynchronous BFT with Reduced Communication and Improved Efficiency.
 [<a href="https://eprint.iacr.org/2022/1709">eprint</a>]

-- Xiao Sui, Sisi Duan, and Haibin Zhang.
-BG: A Modular Treatment of Byzantine Consensus. [<a href="files/bg.pdf">PDF</a>] [<a href="https://eprint.iacr.org/2022/1433">eprint</a>] This is our new paper trying to provide a "unified" theory for BFT replication.

 - Sisi Duan, Haibin Zhang, Xiao Sui, Baohan Huang, Changchun Mu, Gang Di, Xiaoyun Wang.
 Dashing and Star: Byzantine Fault Tolerance Using Weak Certificates.